redrobotsl/wordpress-apextowncontrol/readme.txt

 [show_town_warrants] - Shows any Active Warrants.(Be Cautious of this being used IC) [show_town_laws] - Shows Citizens all of the Laws of the Selected Town.
 [show_town_incidents] - A Transparency Function, letting citizens see short narratives of what happened on each incident, let\'s them know where the taxpayer money is going.
-[show_town_phonebook] - This shows the entirety of citizens registered in your town by their name, address, and the phone number. (hint: this is a solution for the NorPhone.)

 == Installation ==
 1. Go to `Plugins` in the Admin menu